 The employee parking lot was secure for quickie trysting before and after shifts and even during thirty-minute lunch breaks.
 Walking through the lot one would on occasion spot a used condom and more common wadded tissue paper with a yellow smear spot.

 Working swing shift meant the day time soap operas I once watched for titillation while ironing and washing were out.
 The girls at work provide real-life replacements.
 They unabashedly bragged about sexual exploits and openly displayed hickey marks.
 They definitely, had not attended parochial school.

 Old and retired they often married a young woman like Penny from the Philippines.
 She was his “mail order bride” and bore him two boys, her passage fare to America.
-While she worked, he retired, took care of the house, spoiled the boys, cooked, and fed Penny and the boys until all were plump.
+While she worked, he took care of the house, spoiled the boys, and cooked for Penny and the boys until they were plump.
 For him, the sugar was at the bottom of his life's cup.
 He taught me how to expand Mom’s Filipino dishes when I visited their always open home.

-Penny loved to laugh, was affectionate to her old husband, who she teased by rubbing his bald head, was a loving mother and was kind to me at work when no one else was.
+Penny loved to laugh, was affectionate to her old husband who she teased by rubbing his bald head, was a loving mother and was kind to me at work when no one else was.
 Their ramshackle house on a big lot, in an older section of Mountain View, was always open for parties with extended family, neighbors, and friends.
 The husband cooked banquet meals in the backyard as if still aboard ship in the navy.
 As her husband was too old for sex, she had a white boyfriend for stud service who her husband often unknowingly fed.
-She couldn’t believe her good luck as a mail-order bride.
+She couldn’t believe her mail order bride good luck.
 To her, America was truly the promised land which made her always as cheerful as her husband.

 She told the others.